 - Ballantyne careers awareness event – an annual conference for 14-18 year-olds, teachers, parents and careers advisors at the Society’s headquarters building featuring talks and case studies from early career and experienced professionals

-Every two years the Farnborough AIr Show also provides one of the biggest aerospace STEM events, Futures Day, enabling young people to visit the show and meet the world of aerospace in one place.
+Every two years the Farnborough Air Show also provides one of the biggest aerospace STEM events, Farnborough Friday, enabling young people to visit the show and meet the world of aerospace in one place.

 Getting in touch